 September 15, 2020 – two cubic yards of trash, recycling and compost services combined/week

 Food Waste Reduction & Donation Policies

 ZWM encourages the donation of leftover food to help decrease hunger in our county.
-According to the U.S. Census Bureau, there were approximately 49,300 Marin residents, 19 percent of the population, living below 200 percent of the federal poverty level in 2014.
 Find more general information about food recovery tips and opportunities at our food recovery page.